Purpose of This Document

 - The reporter misidentified the nature of the call

-Mixed classifications (where a number has both positive and negative reports) are expected and do not indicate a system error.
+Mixed classifications - where a number has both positive and negative reports - are expected and do not indicate a system error.
 They reflect the inherent variability of community-reported data.

 Interpretation Guidelines

-When using Reverseau data, consider the following:
+When using Reverseau data, follow these steps:

 - Treat a single report as one data point, not a definitive classification